martanunez/RA_flattening/README.md

 Author: Marta Nuñez-Garcia (marnugar@gmail.com)

 ## About
-Implementation of the Right Atrial (RA) flattening described in "Standard quasi-conformal flattening of the right and left atria", Marta Nuñez-Garcia et al., Functional Imaging and Modeling of the Heart.
-FIMH 2019.
-LNCS, vol 11504.
+Implementation of the Right Atrial (RA) flattening described in "Standard quasi-conformal flattening of the right and left atria", Marta Nuñez-Garcia, Gabriel Bernardino, Ruben Doste, Jichao Zhao, Oscar Camara, and Constantine Butakoff.
+In Functional Imaging and Modeling of the Heart (FIMH 2019) LNCS, vol 11504.

 Given a RA surface mesh with holes corresponding to the tricuspid valve (TV), and the superior and inferior vena cava (SVC and IVC, respectively), it produces a two-dimensional standardised representation of the input mesh as described in the paper.

 Overview: